About Liebling Haus - The White City Center

 Curator: Arch.
 Sabrina Cegla

-Director & Curator of the School of the City: Arch.
+Director & Curator of the Education Program: Arch.
 Eran Eizenhamer

 Photographer: Yael Schmidt